top of page

 Poetry:

-Sailor, Come Ashore - Christina Georgina Rossetti
+Sailor, Come Ashore - Christina Rossetti

-The Tide Rises, The Tide Falls - Henry Wadsworth Longfellow
+The Tide Rises, the Tide Falls - Henry Wadsworth Longfellow

 4th Grade